gmgu/study-cuda/5_warp/README.md

 ## Warp
 Warp is a unit of execution of streaming multiprocessor.
 A warp is consists of 32 consecutive threads, and all threads in a warp execute the same operation if they are not branched.
-A warp can branch by the `if` clause and the loop (`for`, 'while') clause.
+A warp can branch by the `if` clause and the loop (`for`, `while`) clause.
-When threads in a warp branch due to such clauses, We say that there is a branch divergence in a warp.
+When threads in a warp branch due to such clauses, we say that there is a branch divergence in a warp.
 Suppost that the set of threads A and the set of threads B in a warp follows different code path.
 One set of threads, say A, are executed together first.
 At the moment threads in A are executed, threads in B are stalled.
 After A, threads in B are executed together.
-Likewise, threads in A are stalled at this time.
+Likewise, threads in A are stalled while threads in B are executed.
-Thus, when there is a branch divergence, some amount of streaming multiprocessor will not be utilized and downgrade the performance of parallelism.
+Therefore, when there is a branch divergence, some amount of streaming multiprocessor will not be utilized and will downgrade the performance of parallelism.

 ## Branch Example
 In the following example, no_branch() function prints the block id and the thread id of the thread that executes the kernel.